-Figure 7: Value Labels dialogue box
+Figure 6: Value Labels dialogue box

-To enter values for a label, type the value number in the Value field.
+To enter values for a label, click on the Add + button to add the Value and Label fields.
+Type the value number in the Value field.
 Next enter the descriptive label for the value in the Label field.
 The Add button will now become active.
 Click Add.
 The value and corresponding label will appear in the large white field below.
 Once you have added all of the values and labels for that variable click OK.
 The dialogue box will close and the options will be displayed in the cell.